Old-Daoist/Old-Daoist/README.md

 ## ☯ Path of Study

-* 🐍 Python for data and deeper understanding
+* 🐍 Python for data and deeper understanding.
-* 🌐 Small web experiments and interactive ideas
+* 🌐 Small web experiments and interactive ideas.
-* 🧠 In search for something unique
+* 🧠 In search for something unique.
-* 🎯 Building tools that are useful, simple, and kind
+* 🎯 Building tools that are useful, simple, and kind.

 ---